0riginaln0/astra-trails/middleware/readme.md

 > [!NOTE]
 > If you are familiar with this concept, feel free to go to the **Full example** at the bottom of the page.

-Astra has several built-in middlewares.
-You can modify or extend middlewares directly in `.astra/middleware.lua` (after running `astra export`) or in your own files.
-We are opened to PRs.

 ## Basic middleware

 The following example shows the most basic middleware that changes the response headers.